 Endowment earnings from educational institutions with millions and even billions in endowments – Harvard and Yale among them – provide about one-third of their operating budgets.
 Like many younger independent schools, GDS has a permanent endowment of less than $10 million, which provides earnings to fund less than two percent of operating expenses.
 It is obvious why GDS and other independent schools are much more dependent upon tuition, fees and annual giving to balance annual budgets.

 In 2002, when GDS made growing endowment a priority, our endowment funds totaled $2.5 million.
-As of June 30, 2012, donor-restricted and board-designated endowment funds totaled almost $8.7 million..
-This year from its endowments, GDS will bring into its operating budget $219,000, based upon the Board spending policy.
+As of June 30, 2013, donor-restricted and board-designated endowment funds totaled almost $9 million.
+This year from its endowments, GDS will bring into its operating budget $298,000, based upon the Board spending policy.
 Four and a half percent (4.5%) of the Fund's three-year December 31 average market value will be used for operations.
-Consistent with other schools with similar-size endowments, this important source of funding typically provides 1-2% of the operating budget.
-Like other schools, however, the economy took a toll on our investments, and though the funds have recovered nicely since the recession, earnings from investments continue to be below pre-recession levels.
-This situation is expected to continue for several years.
+Consistent with other schools with similar-size endowments, this important source of funding typically provides 1.5-2% of the operating budget.